The University is accredited by the Higher Learning Commission.

 The University offers a bachelor of music education (B.M.E.) for students who wish to obtain licensure to teach in elementary and secondary schools.

-Music education students choose between two concentrations—the choral/general concentration or the instrumental/general concentration—each of which leads to Indiana kindergarten-12 teaching licensure.
+Music education students choose between two concentrations—the choral/general education concentration or the instrumental/general education concentration—each of which leads to Indiana kindergarten-12 teaching licensure.
 Students also may add a choral or instrumental option to their degrees, resulting in full K-12 licensure.